mretegan/crispy/docs/tutorials/index.rst

 Tutorials
 =========

 On this page you will find links to a series of tutorials to help get you started with Crispy.
-They are in no particular order, so you can start with the one that interests you.
-Nevertheless, to make things easier to follow, have a quick look at the tour of the interface below.
+They are largely based on tutorials kindly provided by `Amélie Juhin <http://www-ext.impmc.upmc.fr/~juhin>`_.
+The tutorials are in no particular order, so you can start with the one that interests you.
+Nevertheless, to make things easier to follow, have a look at the quick tour of the interface below.

 .. toctree::
     :maxdepth: 1